All Service Lines

 Accurates - key working methods:

-- Desktop forensic analyses of computed liabilities within our Midlands compliance audit centre to avoid disruption to clients’ operational activities;
+- Desktop forensic analysis of computed liabilities within our compliance audit centre to avoid disruption to clients’ operational activities;

 - Identification of potential for reduced business rate charges via the examination of ‘virtual’ demand notices produced using our rate liability calculator programmes;